 New York BitLicense Laws

 Back in 2014, the superintendent of New York’s Department of Financial Services (NYDFS), Benjamin Lawsky, designed New York’s special license for cryptocurrency businesses.
 This special license, known as a New York BitLicense, attempts to regulate and better control the cryptocurrency industry.
-The license encourages compliance with the terms and conditions of applicable regulations.
+The license encourages compliance with both the terms and conditions of applicable regulations.
 It also helps prevent various forms of criminal activity.
 These include theft and tax evasion.

 New York BitLicense Concerns